Are Cannabis Landraces ‘Wild-Populated’ Varieties?

 Some wandering yogis (‘sadhus’) harvest wild-type bud to smoke, but this is not real ganja.
 Mostly I’ve heard this called ‘patti’ (i.e., bhang).
 Seeded and way less potent or aromatic than real ganja, patti is literally a poor man’s smoke, something that I’ve only ever seen among sadhus / fakirs.
 Usually sadhus collect patti while wandering in the Himalaya.
 One reason for this is the high altitude makes for bud with nicer aromas and higher resin content than that of wild-growing lowland stands.
 Another reason is that stands of cannabis near urban centres or roads accumulate large amounts of dust and are very unhygienic.

 By contrast to bhang, patti, or ‘jungli’ charas, 1970s UK government seizure figures show ‘Thai Stick’ ganja from Isan and Lao landraces with up to 17% THC, along with charas and hash oils from the Hindu Kush at up to c.
 40% THC.
-That’s the difference between wild-type and landrace cannabis.
+That’s the decisive difference between wild-type and landrace cannabis.

 South of the Ganges River in India there is next to no wild-growing cannabis except at altitude.
 There is little in desert Central Asia either, except along rivers and feral around homes.
 There is next to none in tropical Southeast Asia.

-Shown below is a Bengali ganja landrace, formally Cannabis sativa subsp. indica var. indica.
-Note how the plant lacks ‘fan leaves’.
-In traditional ganja farming, the point during senescence at which these large leaves drop off is used as an indicator that the plant is nearly ready for harvest.
 In 1785, Jean-Baptiste Lamarck analyzed a specimen of East Indian ganja, probably collected south from Bengal on the Coromandel Coast at Pondicherry.
 He noted the ganja’s strong odour “resembling somewhat that of tobacco” and intoxicating effect: “The principal effect of this plant consists of going to the head, disrupting the brain, where it produces a sort of drunkenness that makes one forget one’s sorrows, and produces a strong gaiety.”

-By the late 18th Century, much of the East Indies ganja trade was already under the control of a violent and dangerously powerful multinational corporation, the East India Company, which operated out of Calcutta and London and profited aggressively from Indians’ taste for cannabis while ruling India.
-A century on, the Indian Hemp Drugs Commission contains photographs of the ganja fields of Bengal, which are anything but ‘wild’.
-Tax farmed for every last ounce of revenue, the Ganja Mahal of Bengal was now a focus of the masters of the Raj mainly because these British imperialists were seeking to improve cultivation techniques to raise crop yields, as well as working to suppress smuggling.
+A century on, in 1894, the Indian Hemp Drugs Commission contains photographs of the ganja fields of Bengal, which are anything but wild.
+Tax farmed for every last ounce of revenue, the Ganja Mahal of Bengal was now a focus of the Raj mainly because British imperialists were seeking to improve cultivation techniques to raise crop yields, as well as working to suppress smuggling.

-Ignore misinformation about how cannabis landraces are ‘wild-populated’ varieties.
-This is simply wrong.
-This persistent false claim that landraces are in some literal sense wild strains also erases Asian and other farming communities and their traditions, some of which date back hundreds to thousands of years in the case of Asia.
 In all fairness, along with the ongoing silliness of seed-sellers crowbarring traditional cannabis cultures and plants out of their real context and into a modern seedbank / dispensary format, this is not just misinformation but itself a form of cultural colonialism, imposing western misconceptions onto the Oriental other.